Responsible Executive: Executive Vice President for Academic Affairs

 - Congressional Record, October 14, 1984

-- The Technology, Education and Copyright Harmonization Act (aka TEACH Act) was enacted eight years (2002) ago as an amendment to Section 110(2) of the Copyright Act.
+- The Technology, Education and Copyright Harmonization Act (aka TEACH Act) was enacted in 2002 as an amendment to Section 110(2) of the Copyright Act.
 It is, in fact, simply the current version of Section 110(2) and is not a separate law.
 Referencing the TEACH Act, after so many years, as the TEACH Act, has actually become misleading at this point.
-It is more accurate, when considering whether or not to transmit performances and displays of copyrighted materials - such as those used in online courses - to assess the options as follows:
+It is more accurate, when considering whether or not to transmit performances and displays of copyrighted materials – such as those used in online courses – to assess the options as follows:

-Copies of this policy, along with all backup materials, will be placed in all vice presidents’ offices, Deans’ offices, at each campus, and in the library.
+- Copies of this policy, along with all backup materials, will be placed in all Executive Vice Presidents’ offices, Deans’ offices, and within the library locations on each campus.